Tour Operators Should Reply to all TripAdvisor Reviews

 First things first: you are replying to all TripAdvisor (and Yelp) reviews, right?
 I hope you are.

 In fact, it’s a good idea to make it an everyday habit to respond to your reviews(opens in a new tab).
 A few of you might wonder if you should even reply at all to reviews.
 Does it actually help, or is it just a waste of time?
 Here’s the answer — in a user survey(opens in a new tab) conducted by Phocuswright(opens in a new tab), one of the results showed that “57% of users agreed that seeing hotel management responses to reviews generally makes [them] more likely to book it.”
 I don’t think it’s too much of a leap to suggest that this is also relevant to tour operators.
+Regularly engaging with your customers fosters word of mouth and helps build your reputation in an increasingly busy digital world.
+Customers who have taken the time to leave you positive feedback deserve your response.
+Responding to positive feedback not only benefits your customers but also allows you to capitalize on these experiences to enhance your business.
+Here are some key points to consider when crafting your responses.

 Other statistics from TripAdvisor (Source)(opens in a new tab)